Code-Institute-Submissions/story-chain/README.md

     * The user now has the ability to change their email.
 But I would really like to have a 'forgot your password' function so a user can reset it.
 * Add a search functionality
     * To allow a search functionality I am thinking about having people include 'tag' words so other users could search by matching those keywords.
+* A way to add the username 'guest' to stories from people who have deleted their account without them deleting their stories.
+The way it is right now, a new user is technically able to register that username again and own those stories.

 ## Technologies used ##